UBC-MDS/citytemp/README.md

 The `citytemp` app contains two tabs:

-In the `Temperature or Precipitation Trends` tab, users specify the range of months of their interest (eg. 1 to 4 for January to June), the city and state of their interest (eg. TX, Austin), and whether they would like to observe temperature levels or percipitation levels.
+In the `Temperature or Precipitation Trends` tab, users specify the range of months of their interest (eg. 1 to 6 for January to June), the city and state of their interest (eg. TX, Austin), and whether they would like to observe temperature levels or precipitation levels.

 Based on these user selections, our app presents the following:

-  - Summary metrics including average, mininimum, and maximum temperature/precipitation.
+  - Summary metrics including average, minimum, and maximum temperature/precipitation.
-  - A map showing average temperature or precipitation levels based on the range chosen by the user.
+  - A map showing the average temperature or precipitation levels based on the range chosen by the user.
 City points are coloured from low to high temperature or precipitation levels.
   - A line plot showing the distribution of low and high observed temperatures and precipitation levels.

 In the `City Ranking by Temp/Rain` tab, users select the US state of their interest, the month they would like to observe data for, and whether they would like to observe high or low temperature/precipitation records.
-Based on theses selections, our app presents bar graphs for the top 10 cities in the specified state with the highest or lowest average monthly temperature/precipitation.
+Based on these selections, our app presents bar graphs for the top 10 cities in the specified state with the highest or lowest average monthly temperature/precipitation.

 ## Installation

 To install `citytemp` locally, you can:

 1. Clone this repository.
-2. Run the following commands your R console to install the required libraries locally:
+2. Run the following command in your R console to install the required libraries locally:

 ```{r}
 install.packages(c('dplyr', 'plotly', 'ggplot2', 'leaflet', 'geosphere', 'leaflet.extras', 'sf', 'shinydashboard'))